judyess/various-collection/README.md

 # notable-class-assignments
-A collection of various assignments most involving algorithms and use of data structures.
+A collection of various assignments.
+Most Java files are just a portion of another project.
-Some .java files are part of other projects and may require other packages that are not included.
-These files are meant to show an understanding of algorithms and problem solving.